Discover Crowdin’s core features required to help you make your products multilingual.

 Keep track of issues reported by users working on the project translation.
 Each new issue in Crowdin will become a sub-task in Jira.

-Receive notifications on things like completed translations, new files, mentions, and other important events in your projects.
+Receive notifications about completed translations, new files, mentions, and other important events in your projects.

 Localize your Help Center and other helpful content to deliver the same level of support globally.

 Other integrations include tools like Dropbox, Microsoft OneDrive, and more.
-We keep adding new integrations, so if you're looking for something specific – please contact us at email@example.com
+We keep adding new integrations, so if you're looking for something specific, please get in touch with us at email@example.com

-TM is a database that stores content strings that were translated before.
+TM is a database that stores the content strings translated before.
 Reuse translations for the same or similar content you add.
 Use project-based TM (available only to the assigned project) or global TM (stores translations contributed by all of the open projects).

-QA checks would help you detect and avoid some common mistakes easily and quickly.
-Typically, they are used to check translations for missed commas, extra spaces, typos, and alike.
+QA checks help you easily and quickly detect and avoid common mistakes.
+For example, they check translations for missed commas, extra spaces, typos, etc.

-Create your own QA checks, that will be checking translations for things specific to your projects, like formatting, the specific spelling of some words, and more.
+Create your own QA checks that will check translations for things specific to your projects, like formatting, word spelling, and more.

 Translate texts directly within an overlay of your web application with Crowdin In-Context.
 Preview translations just as they would appear on your web app.

-Create or upload a list of terms used in your project, along with their definitions and approved translations to other languages.
+Create or upload a list of terms used in your project, their definitions, and approved translations to other languages.
 Keep translations consistent and provide help to translators.

 Engage your community to help translate your project.
 Translators will be able to suggest multiple translations and vote for the best ones.